RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - Caste system: Alpha, Beta, Gamma, Delta, Epsilon.
 Each caste being dumbded down to perform their "inescapable social destiny".
 - History, knowledge, and art are forbidden, because they would empower citizens to rise up against the World State, and thus undermine social stability.
 - Any strong emotions or feelings are drowned out by a constant stream of entertainment and soma.
 Furthermore, Solitairy Service is there to make sure no-one steps out of line.
 Emotions are bad; they undermine social stability.
-Don't you *want* to be happy, *always*?
+Don't you _want_ to be happy, _always_?
 - Relationships and family would cause instability, thus they are forbidden.
 Everyone belongs to everyone, and humans are (mass) produced in factories.
 Human childbirth is considered a taboo.
 - Society is centered around consumption.
 Citizens are encouraged to buy new products instead of repairing broken things.
 Every free moment is filled up by entertainment, but great care is taken to make sure this entertainment requires as much materials and accessories as possible.
 Humans themselves are mass-produced and thought of as disposable and replaceble.
 Mere cogs in the machine that is Society.
 - In the World State, no-one ages, because aging would emphasise the past, and history is forbidden.
 Citizens are conditioned to be indifferent of death.
 One day, they suddenly die, and no-one around them is even bothered about it.
-- There cannot be progression or science, because progress would imply the present is not perfected.
+- There cannot be progression or science, because progress would imply the present is not already perfected.
 Technology was needed to establish the World State, but is also a major threat to its continued existance.
 Science is the search for truth, which undermines the State's control.
 Therefore, science cannot exist.
 - The totalitarian State is not enforced through violence, but rather through social conditioning and indoctrination.
 Outcasts are exiled to islands, where they live together with other outcasts, but cannot hurt the social order of the mainland.
 - In Brave New World, there is no place for science, art, literature, love, self-expression.
 In this totalitarian dystopia, it's not human rights that are lost, but humanity itself.